How Long Does Probate Take in Alberta?

 The Estate Administration process often requires the Executor, or Personal Representative, of the Estate to apply for what’s called a Grant of Probate.
 If you’d like to learn more about when probate is necessary, check out our detailed article on that topic here.

-A Grant of Probate is a legal document, issued by the Surrogate Division of the Court of Queen’s Bench of Alberta, which confirms the Executor’s authority to distribute the deceased’s Estate.
+A Grant of Probate is a legal document, issued by the Surrogate Division of the Court of King’s Bench of Alberta, which confirms the Executor’s authority to distribute the deceased’s Estate.
 It also confirms the validity and authenticity of the deceased’s Last Will.

 Let’s Assume…